 If Local System monitoring is configured for your test or application area:

 - Click the System Monitor tab in your run results to show a graph of your data throughout the test run.

 - Click a step in the Test Flow to view a vertical red line, indicating the data in the chart specific to the selected step.

 - Click items in the legend at the bottom to modify the data displayed.

 - At the top right of the graph, click Data File to view the captured data in a text file.

-UFT One will normalize the data on your graph in order to display it properly.
-If your test has more data points than fit on the Y axis of the graph, UFT One will multiply the real value of each point with a specific scale, as needed.
+UFT One normalizes the data on your graph in order to display it properly.
+If your test has more data points than fit on the Y axis of the graph, UFT One multiplies the real value of each point with a specific scale, as needed.
 The legend at the bottom of the graph indicates the adjustment applied on each counter.